 The payment of any of the above taxes which fall due in March and April 2020.
 It is important to note that the deferral only applies to the payment of taxes.
 All relevant forms must still be submitted on time.

 The Guideline states that companies and self-employed persons who suffer a significant downturn in their turnover as a result of situation brought around by the Covid-19, and as a result face substantial cash flow difficulties any benefit from the scheme.
-The actual application lists the following sectors available to be selected:
+The actual application lists the following sectors:

 - Hospitality and tourism